MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 TestProblemProvider.java
 ```

-Most importantly, this creates `TestProblem.c` which contains the template for our C function, `TestProblem.java` which
-defines the problem definition, and `Makefile` which is used to build and package the native library.
-For most uses,
-you will not need to modify any other files.

-## Writing the Function
+### Step 2 - Writing the Function

+For this example, which is being written in C, the function will be defined in `TestProblem.c`.
+Other languages
+will have a similar file, with a different extension, for defining the function.
+To begin, open `TestProblem.c`
-Open the file `TestProblem.c` using an editor of your choice.
-The contents of this file will appear similar to:
+in an editor of your choice.
+The contents will look similar to:

 ```c
 int nvars = 1;